Chery: Early years

 Chery was founded on 8 January 1997 as a state-owned enterprise by a group of officials from Wuhu city in Anhui province.
-The city officials appointed Yin Tongyue, the current Chery chairman, as the company's technical director in 1996.
+The city officials appointed Yin Tongyue (尹同跃), the current Chery chairman, as the company's technical director in 1996.
 Yin is from Anhui, and at that time was a manager in FAW, holding a position as a workshop director for the FAW-Volkswagen joint venture.
 The car project was formally incorporated on 18 March 1997 as Anhui Auto Parts Co., Ltd., with substantial funding from the Anhui provincial government, amounting to millions of yuan.
 The plan was to set up an engine production line and creating a components industry, before initiating car manufacturing operations.

-Chery began automobile production in 1999 using a SEAT Toledo chassis licensed from Spanish manufacturer SEAT.
+Chery began automobile production in 1999 using a unlicensed copy of the SEAT Toledo bodyshell and the Ford CVH engine manufactured using equipment bought from Ford Dagenham.
 Called the Fengyun, Chery's first car sold nearly 30,000 units.
 By 2002, Chery's production and sales exceeded 50,000 units, ranking among the "top eight" in the domestic passenger car industry.
 However, the company was only awarded a national passenger car production license in 2003, so while its first product rolled off the line in December 1999, it could not be legally sold outside the Anhui province for several years.
 During that period, Chery solved the problem by piggybacking on a SAIC Motor license until 2003.
 In this period, SAIC held a 20 percent share in Chery.
-Ownership was soon sold due to rising tensions between Chery and another SAIC partner General Motors, and political pressure from the SAIC management towards Anhui authorities.
+Ownership was soon sold due to rising tensions between Chery and SAIC partner General Motors, and political pressure from the SAIC management towards Anhui authorities.